-Subject : MECHANICS O F STRUCTURES Contage of a construct of the second Code : ART105 Credits : 3 Hours / Week: 3 hrs.
+Subject : Mechanics of Structures Code : ART105 Credits : 3 Hours / Week: 3 hrs.
 Progressive Marks : 50 Examination Marks : 50 Duration of Exam: 2 hrs.

 Provides an in-depth understanding of the concept associated with different element of structures.

 - To enable a student to learn fundamentals of structural systems, functions of structural components and types of loads on the structure. - To make students to understand the effect of action of forces on a body and the concept of equilibrium of the body through exercises. - To study the different forms of structures, types of supports, boundary conditions, degree of freedom and exercises on determinate bodies. - To calculate the sectional properties (centroid, moment of inertia, section modulus and radius of gyration) for various sections by working out problems.